Oh no! The Love Interest

 - The Shitennou (Jadeite, Nephrite, Zoisite, and Kunzite) from the original manga version of Sailor Moon end up this way, their smiling souls fading away while saying that they'll always watch over Endymion/Mamoru.

 - Darker Than Black does this in the last episode where the protagonist receives encouragement from characters who have died in the course of the series.
-Kind of a unique example, as nearly all of these characters were antagonists of the protagonist, and most of those died by his hand.
+Kind of a unique example, as nearly all of these characters were antagonists of the protagonist, and most of those died by his hand, but given the Grey and Gray Morality of the series it makes sense.

 - Radium Lavans of Zone of the Enders - Dolores finally manages to break free from the insanity that had gripped him since the prequel series, the spirits of Viola and Dolores helping him redeem himself in his last moments.
 He dies with a smile on his face.